cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 ## Conway era update proposals

-TODO: Brief intro and diagram similar to the ones above.
+TODO: Intro and diagram similar to the ones above.